matkoniecz/quick-beautiful/README.md

-# Quick & Beautiful - colection of orogramming exercises for beginners
+# Quick & Beautiful - colection of programming exercises for beginners

 Tutorial materials for work with a beginner, mostly code in stages from scratch to a completed work.